 Artificial Intelligence and Machine Learning: What’s the Difference?

-Artificial intelligence and machine learning have been in the spotlight lately as businesses become more familiar and comfortable with using them in their business practices.
+Artificial intelligence and machine learning have been in the spotlight lately as businesses are becoming more familiar and comfortable using them in business practices.

 Although often discussed together, artificial intelligence and machine learning are two different things and can have two separate applications.
 Here’s everything you need to know about the difference between artificial intelligence and machine learning and how it relates to your business.

-THE'Artificial intelligenceis programming computers to complete tasks that usually require human input.
-A computer system typically mimics human cognitive abilities for learning or problem solving.
+ArtificialIntelligence is programming computers to complete tasks that typically require human input.
+A computer system typically mimics human cognitive abilities of learning or problem-solving.

-Machine learning (Machine Learning) is when computers sort through sets of data (like numbers, photos, text, etc.) to learn about things and make predictions.
+Machine Learning (ML) is when computers sort through sets of data (like numbers, photos, text, etc.) to learn about certain things and make predictions.
 The more data it has, the better and more accurate it gets at identifying distinctions in the data.

 Machine learning typically requires human input to begin learning, but this is as simple as a human providing an initial data set.
-AI and machine learning are terms used interchangeably, but they shouldn't be.
+AI and machine learning are terms used interchangeably, but they should not be.

-The main difference between Artificial Intelligence (AI) and Machine Learning is that AI is a general system with cognitive capabilities and Machine Learning is how systems sort data sets and build cognitive intelligence and skills.
+The main difference between Artificial Intelligence (AI) and Machine Learning is that AI is a general system with cognitive abilities, and Machine Learning is how systems sort through sets of data and build cognitive-type intelligence and abilities.
 Machine learning is an application of AI.

 AI and Machine Learning Capabilities

-Businesses can use artificial intelligence and machine learning to create algorithms that recommend products or services to users and correctly recommend the products a user wants.
+Businesses can use AI and machine learning to create algorithms that recommend products or services to users and correctly recommend products that a user desires.

-A great example is a streaming service's algorithm that suggests shows and movies based on your viewing history and ratings.
-These recommendations get better over time as the machine has more viewing history to analyze.
+A great example is the algorithm of a streaming service that suggests shows and movies based on watch history and ratings.
+These recommendations get better over time as the machine has more watch history to analyze.

 2. Image Search

-When a machine receives data in the form of images, it learns key features and distinguishing characteristics.
+When a machine is given data in the form of images, it learns key features and distinguishing characteristics.
 This type of machine learning helps people use devices for visual search and Google Lens is a great example of this.

-Suppose someone is out in public and sees someone wearing a pair of shoes they like.
-They can’t identify a brand, so they take a photo of the shoe using Google Lens.
-It scans the image for recognizable features and characteristics and searches the Internet for a match, ultimately guiding the searcher to the exact pair of shoes.
+Suppose someone is out in public and sees someone wearing a pair of shoes that they like.
+They can’t identify a brand, so they take a picture of the shoe using Google Lens.
+It scans the image for recognizable features and characteristics and searches the web for a match, eventually guiding the searcher to the exact pair of shoes.

 3. Sentiment Analysis

 Machines can also learn to detect sounds and sound patterns, analyze them, and use the data to provide answers.
-For example, Shazam can process a sound and tell users the exact song that was playing, and Siri can provide answers to a user's spoken query.
+For example, Shazam can process a sound and communicate to users the exact song playing, and Siri can provide answers to a user’s voice query.

-The use of artificial intelligence and machine learning can bring a number of benefits to a brand that seeks to leverage them:
+The use of AI and machine learning can bring a host of benefits to a brand looking to leverage them:

-• Data Analysis : When systems become more efficient at processing data, teams have a useful and accurate source of information that can help guide business decisions.
+• Data Analysis : as systems become more efficient at processing data, teams have a source of useful and accurate information that can help guide business decisions.

-• Efficiency and time management:Machine learning and artificial intelligence can take over routine daily tasks and allow teams to focus on pressing problems that a computer can’t handle.
+• Efficiency and Time Management: machine learning and AI can take over daily routine tasks and allow teams to focus on pressing issues that a computer cannot handle.

-• Quick fixes:Intelligent machines can arrive at solutions faster than humans can.
-For example, a human could generate a list of reliable sources on a topic, but Google Search would do it faster.
+• Quick Solutions: intelligent machines can arrive at solutions faster than humans can.
+For example, a human might list reliable sources on a topic, but Google Search would do it faster.

-Regardless of the distinctions, one thing is clear; AI benefits businesses, and adapting the tools to your business strategy can give you an edge over your competition.
+Regardless of the distinctions, one thing is clear; AI benefits businesses and adapting tools to your business strategy can give you a competitive edge.

 Source Hubspot